-While student loan forgiveness may be up in the air, the administration has taken steps to reform debt relief programs that already exist.
-The Department of Education revamped the Public Service Loan Forgiveness (PSLF) program, which was started under the Bush administration in 2007.
+Amid the publicity surrounding student loan forgiveness, the federal government is continuing to push existing debt relief programs.
+One is the Public Service Loan Forgiveness (PSLF) program, which was started under the Bush administration in 2007.
 The program is designed to reduce student debt for graduates who go on to work in a range of government, nonprofit and healthcare jobs; see below for a list and more details.

 Maldonado says that the PSLF form was easy to manage for himself thanks to having one employer for the past 15 years, but more importantly “[It] was useful seeing folks say that [forgiveness] was possible,” he said via a direct message on Twitter.

 Moreover, the Department of Education says more than 236,000 borrowers have been approved for over $14 billion in forgiveness since the waiver was enacted.

 What Went Wrong with Public Service Loan Forgiveness?

 People with student loans who work in qualifying non-profit or government jobs may have their loans forgiven after ten years of qualifying payments to a qualifying loan program.
 These payments may be adjusted in consideration of the borrowers’ income level.